 POST 911 Benefit Scholarship Policy for traditional students –

-Students eligible for the Post 911 GI Bill program are eligible for up to $22,805.34 for the 2017-18 academic year to cover Tuition and Fees only.
+Students eligible for the Post 911 GI Bill® program are eligible for up to $24,476.79 for the 2019-20 academic year to cover Tuition and Fees only.
 VA benefit amounts adjust yearly.

-Students who do not reside on campus will have their institutional scholarships applied to tuition and fees.
+Students who do not reside on campus will have their institutional scholarships applied to tuition and fees after the application of their yearly Post 911 benefit.
 State aid designated toward tuition and fees will be deducted, Post 911 benefits will be billed for remaining allowable tuition and fees up to the maximum yearly benefit.

 Federal Title IV Aid and state aid and other outside sources of aid not solely designated for tuition and fees will not be deducted from this benefit.
-The FRAG and the Children of Deceased or Disabled Veterans from the State of Florida are solely designated for tuition and fees.
+The Florida EASE Grant and the Children of Deceased or Disabled Veterans (CDDV) from the State of Florida are solely designated for tuition and fees.

-In general, Title IV aid (Pell, SEOG, Perkins Loans, Direct Loans and PLUS Loans) will not be affected by VA benefits.
-A Pell Grant and /or Student Loan recipient will have their federal aid not designated for tuition and fees applied to room and board and books.
+In general, Title IV aid (Pell, SEOG, Direct Loans and PLUS Loans) will not be affected by VA benefits.
+A Pell Grant and/or Student Loan recipient will have their federal aid not designated for tuition and fees applied to room and board, other fees and books.